brainfucksec/brainfucksec.github.io/_posts/2022-05-23-create-strong-passwords-with-apg.md

 * Where possible use Two-factor authentication (2FA) in addition to the password.

-* If you use a password manager, it is best to place the database in a USB pendrive and connect it only when needed, a great method is to install password manager software on an [Air Gapped Computer](https://www.howtogeek.com/687792/the-ultimate-defense-what-is-an-air-gapped-computer/).
+* If you use a password manager, it is best to place the database in a USB pendrive and connect it only when needed, another great method is to install password manager software on an [Air Gapped Computer](https://www.howtogeek.com/687792/the-ultimate-defense-what-is-an-air-gapped-computer/).

 * In most cases it is not necessary to change passwords periodically, change them only in case you suspect that they have been compromised, see: [Schneier on Security - Choosing Secure Passwords](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html)